 Paper airplane icon

 Frequently Asked Questions

-There is a lot to do in Yogyakarta and the surrounding area, I recommend spending a week here to make the most of your time.
-However, if you’re pushed for time then 3 days is perfect.
+I recommend spending a week here to make the most of your time.
+However, if you’re pushed for time, then 3 days is perfect.

 Ideally, you would have longer to give yourself enough time to relax and visit some of the more off-the-beaten-track areas of the city.
-However, 2 days will give you a chance to see the main attractions as well as spend a full day exploring Borobudur and Prambanan temples.

-Aside from being the closest city to Borobudur Temple, the Jogja, Indonesia is famous for being one of the only areas of Indonesia still ruled by a sultan as well as being the hub for Batik Art and fabrics.
+Aside from being the closest city to Borobudur Temple, Jogja is famous for being one of the only areas of Indonesia still ruled by a sultan, which can be evidenced by the impressive Royal Palace in the centre of the city.

+Paper airplane icon